 Pine Mountain Settlement School

-*Note: The transcription is from a transcripton of the original copy prepared by William Creech, Sr. on the request of Miss Ethel de Long.
+*Note: The transcription below is from a transcription of the original copy prepared by William Creech, Sr., on the request of Miss Ethel de Long.
 This suggests that the sketch was written before 1916 when Miss de Long married and became Ethel de Long Zande.
 The transcription retains Uncle William Creech’s language and spelling from his original document.

 A SHORT SKETCH OF MY LIFE